BOARD OF DIRECTORS

 Biography coming soon.

 Cezar Carvalhaes, Secretary

 Term: April 2016-2019

 Cezar is passionate about educational equity and joins PHSSA with the intent of helping create a better future for Richmond and as well as the state of Virginia.
 Upon graduating from Western Michigan University’s Lee Honors College with a BA in Anthropology and Philosophy, he embarked with Teach for America to teach in some of our nation’s highest needs schools.
 After teaching summer school Chemistry in Atlanta, Cezar spent two years teaching Chemistry at an independent charter school in inner-city Memphis, before moving to a KIPP charter middle school where he taught language arts.
-Upon moving to Richmond two years ago, Cezar spends his days at Armstrong High school where he works as a Communities In Schools site coordinator working to connect students to support services and enrichment programs.
+Upon moving to Richmond in 2014, Cezar spends his days at Armstrong High school where he works as a Communities In Schools site coordinator working to connect students to support services and enrichment programs.
 He also serves as Armstrong’s head wrestling coach.

-Tiffany Ford, Director
+Tiffany Ford, Vice-Chair